Almaty: World War II

-During World War II the government dramatically affected the city's population and structures.
+During World War II the government affected the city's population and structures.
 To better organize the home front and concentrate industrial and material resources, the government evacuated 26,000 people and numerous industries from the European theatre of war.
 Alma-Ata hosted over 30 industrial facilities removed from the European section of the USSR, eight evacuated hospitals, 15 institutes, universities and technical schools; and around 20 cultural institutions.
 Motion picture production companies from Leningrad, Kyiv, and Moscow were also moved to Alma-Ata at this time.
 This brought in so many ethnic Russians that the Kazakhs became a minority in the region.
+In connection with the formation of the Polish Anders' Army, a Polish diplomatic post was located in the city from October 1941 to July 1942.

 Industrialization

-During the years 1941–1945 the industrial potential of the city increased significantly.
-Development increased during the postwar years.
+During the years 1941–1945, industrial development increased during the postwar years.
 The population of the city grew from 104,000 in 1919 to 365,000 in 1968.
 By 1967 the city had 145 enterprises, with the bulk of these being light and food industries.

-The main industries in Alma-Ata were: food processing (36% of gross industrial output), based largely on locally abundant fruit and vegetable raw materials, light industry (31%), and heavy industry (33%).
+The main industries in Alma-Ata were: food processing (36% of gross industrial output), light industry (31%), and heavy industry (33%).
 The main products of the region were: